google/live-transcribe-speech-engine/README.md

 rate to reliably use the cloud for recognition.
 It becomes necessary to use a codec.
 Of the codecs supported by the speech APIs, we experimented with FLAC, AMR-WB, and Opus (in an Ogg container).
 For the former two, we leverage the Android framework's encoder.
-FLAC is a lossless codec and perhaps will get you a factor of 2 in data compression.
+FLAC is a lossless codec (unlike most audio codecs) and will get you roughly a factor of 2 in data compression.
 It introduces a few hundred seconds of latency, but is quite acceptable in most cases.
 AMR-WB offers a much more appealing compression ratio, but in relatively noisy conditions performs very badly for speech recognition.
-We do not recommend using AMR-WB under any circumstances.
+We do not recommend using AMR-WB for speech recognition under any circumstances.

 Finally, the Opus codec delivers quite impressive results for speech recognition.
 Unfortunately, the Android framework does not ship with an Opus